Fellowships of the Lysosomal Disease Network (LDN) for Career Enhancement

-Utilizing NIH funding, the Lysosomal Disease Network Fellowship provides $50,000 total costs (direct and indirect costs) for an annual period beginning August 1 of any given year to July 31 of the following year.
+Utilizing NIH funding, the Lysosomal Disease Network provides $50,000-$75,000 total costs (direct and indirect costs) to a post-doctoral level researcher with an interest in a career in lysosomal diseases.
+The Fellowship is for one year, coinciding with the NIH funding cycle (August 1st to July 31st).
 The LDN Fellowship can support currently-ongoing research projects, as well as new research projects.
-The projects are required to be of a clinical nature, working with people or human tissues; they cannot be non-human medical research.
+The projects are required to be of a clinical nature, working with human subjects or human tissues; they cannot be non-human medical research.

 - Applicants must identify a mentor with an appropriate track record in lysosomal disease research.

 - Applicants need not be United States citizens, but must be allied with a United States-based institution qualified to receive funds from the National Institutes of Health.

 At the conclusion of the funding period, July 30, 2022, the Fellow must provide (a) a brief summary of the results and (b) written plan for a peer-reviewed publication that acknowledges support of the NIH-funded Lysosomal Disease Network using the NIH-stipulated format.

 - Due date: June 15, 2021.
 Incomplete or late applications will not be considered.